 Any age | Lump sum | Any age | Tax element is subject to 15 per cent.
 Untaxed element is subject to 30 per cent tax. |

 Aged 60 and above | Income stream | Any age | Non-tax dependants cannot receive a death benefit income stream.
-If commenced prior to 1 July 2007, it will be taxed as if received by a dependant (see above) 15 per cent tax offset |
+If the income stream commenced prior to 1 July 2007, and is received by a dependant (see above), a 15 per cent tax offset is applied. |

 ContinuumFP can help ensure your death benefits count when most needed…

 Acknowledgement: we appreciate the contribution of the substantial portion of this article as was extracted from the Deutsche Asset Management’s sponsored Desk Caddie.
-The article was originally posted in December 2009: it has been refreshed occasionally, most recently in July, 2021.